École normale supérieure (Paris): Twentieth century

-The school continued to expand and include new subjects, seeking to cover all the disciplines of natural and social sciences.
-In this manner, a new concours was opened in 1982 to reinforce the teaching of social sciences at the school.
-The concours, called B/L (the A/L concours standing for the traditional letters and human sciences), greatly emphasises proficiency in mathematics and economics alongside training in philosophy and literature.
+The school continued to expand and include new subjects, seeking to cover all the disciplines of natural and social sciences and in line with this policy a new concours was opened in 1982, to reinforce the teaching of social sciences at the school.
+The concours, called B/L (the A/L concours standing for the traditional letters and human sciences), emphasises proficiency in mathematics and economics alongside training in philosophy and literature.

 For a long time, most women were taught at a separate ENS, the École normale supérieure de jeunes filles at Sèvres.
-However, women were not explicitly barred entry until a law of 1940, and some women were students at Ulm before this date, such as philosopher Simone Weil and classicist Jacqueline de Romilly.
-In 1985, after heated debates, the two were merged into a single entity with its main campus at the historic site at the rue d'Ulm in Paris.
+However, women were not explicitly barred entry until a law of 1940, and some women were students at Ulm before this date, such as the philosopher Simone Weil and the classicist Jacqueline de Romilly.
+In 1985, after heated debates, the two institutions were merged into a single entity, with its main campus at the historic site at the rue d'Ulm in Paris.